What to Do If Your Dog Gets Sprayed by a Skunk

 In the United States, skunks can be carriers of rabies.
 If you suspect your pet has been bitten by a skunk, it is best to contact a veterinarian right away.

-If you think that your pet may have ingested a potentially poisonous substance, call your veterinarian or the ASPCA Poison Control Center at (888) 426-4435 immediately.
+If you think that your pet may have been exposed to something potentially toxic, call your veterinarian or the ASPCA Poison Control Center at (888) 426-4435 immediately.